kiana-nb/rem-waste/README.md

 While analyzing the existing setup, I identified a significant improvement opportunity: the absence of a filtering system.
 Implementing a filtering feature would greatly enhance user experience by enabling users to quickly find the most relevant skip options based on their specific needs.

 ### Technology Stack
-I opted to build the project using Next.js for server-side rendering and performance benefits, TypeScript for type safety, and Tailwind CSS for efficient styling and responsiveness.
+I opted to build the project using **Next.js** for server-side rendering and performance benefits, **TypeScript** for type safety, and **Tailwind** CSS for efficient styling and responsiveness.

 ### Data Fetching & Rendering
 To begin, I focused on fetching the provided data and displaying it in a structured manner.
-Each skip option was rendered as an individual card component, ensuring modularity and reusability.
-Since data fetching plays a crucial role in performance and user experience, I implemented server-side fetching to optimize loading times and improve responsiveness.
+Each skip option was rendered as an individual **card component**, ensuring modularity and reusability.
+Since data fetching plays a crucial role in performance and user experience, I implemented **server-side fetching** to optimize loading times and improve responsiveness.

 ### Layout & Navigation Enhancements
-To create a better user flow, I separated the layout from the main page logic.
-I also introduced a footer that includes navigation buttons for moving between pages, as well as a section to display the user's selected skip option.
+To create a better user flow, I separated the **layout** from the main page logic.
+I also introduced a **footer** that includes navigation buttons for moving between pages, as well as a section to display the user's selected skip option.

 ### Implementing Selection Functionality
-To allow users to select a skip, I converted the card component into a client component, enabling interactivity.
-I used Next.js search parameters to store the selected skip’s ID in the URL, ensuring that the selection persists across the application.
+To allow users to select a skip, I converted the **card component into a client component**, enabling interactivity.
+I used **Next.js search params** to store the selected skip’s ID in the URL, ensuring that the selection persists across the application.

 ### Filtering System Implementation
-Next, I implemented a filtering system to refine the displayed skip options based on key attributes:
+Next, I implemented a **filtering system** to refine the displayed skip options based on key attributes:

 - Size